 To make commenting on the planning application as easy as possible, we have compiled a list of frequently asked questions for Otterpool Park

-Please look out on parish notice boards for details of how the Parish Council will make the plans available for viewing.
+Please look out on parish notice boards for details of how your parish council will make the plans available for viewing.

-If you would like to make a comment about this application, which should relate to land use considerations, you can submit your comments online and registering for an account.
+If you would like to make a comment about this application, which should relate to land use considerations, you can submit your comments online and register for an account.

 You will then be able to log in with your chosen password whenever you want to make further comments or track the progress of the application.

-Alternatively, you can email your comments, but you will not be able to track the progress of the application.
+Alternatively, you can email your comments to firstname.lastname@example.org but you will not be able to track the progress of the application.

 Please include the application reference and your name and postal address as we cannot consider anonymous representations.
-We are obliged to make any letters or emails of representation on planning related applications available to the public and your name and comments will be viewable.
+The council is obliged to make any letters/emails of representation on planning related applications available to the public and your name and comments will be viewable online.

-Due to the volume of comments expected an automated acknowledgement will be sent and we will aim to upload comments within two working days of receipt.
+Due to the volume of comments expected, an automated acknowledgement will be sent and we will aim to upload comments to the public file on the council's website within two working days of receipt.

-Local Authorities have discretion about how they inform communities and other interested parties about planning applications.
-However, there are minimum statutory requirements for planning applications involving an Environmental Impact Assessment which include a newspaper advert, site notices and the website.
+Local authorities have discretion about how they inform communities and other interested parties about planning applications.
+However, there are minimum statutory requirements for planning applications involving an Environmental Impact Assessment.

 All material relating to the planning application will also be published online to help facilitate engagement with the public on the planning application.